-- Release one document in full - Release 10 documents in part with deletions
+• Release 16 documents in part with deletions.

 6 Reasons for Decision

 Detailed reasons for my decision are set out below.

 Where the schedule of documents indicates an exemption claim has been applied to a document or part of document, my findings of fact and reasons for deciding that the exemption provision applies to that information are set out below.